How to Measure a Bottle (Label Size Calculator!)

-Determining the right size for your labels is an important consideration because it influences how much space is left for artwork – as well as the cost per label.
+Determining a size for your custom labels is an important consideration because it influences how much space is allowed for artwork and how much your labels will cost.
 The tricky part, however, is figuring out how to measure a bottle or container to get a label size.
 That’s where we can help.
-We’ve printed custom labels for different types of bottles and created this handy guide to help you better prepare your next label order.
+We’ve printed custom labels for different types of bottles and created this handy label size calculator and step-by-step guide to help you find the perfect label size.

 Label Size Calculator – Round Bottles

-How to Measure Water, Beer and Wine Bottles
+How to Measure Round Bottles (Beer, Water, Wine)

 Measure the Diameter